premkumar-555/assessment_cli_nodejs/README.md

 **Log Digestor** is a Node.js TypeScript CLI application for abstracting API log data.

-## Description

-Log Digestor is a Node.js TypeScript CLI application for abstracting API log data.

 ## Libraries Used

 - **commander**: Used for creating CLI options and command lines.